IliyaBrook/AI-Resumes-Builder/.junie/guidelines.md

 # AI Resume Builder — Junie Agent Guidelines

+## Communication Rules

+- **User Communication**: ALWAYS communicate with users in the Russian language
+- **Code & Files**: ALL code, comments, variable names, file names, and documentation must be in English only
+- **Mixed Content**: When explaining code to users, use Russian explanations but keep code examples in English

 ## Core Commands

 - `yarn dev` — Start development server with Turbopack